qleclerc/network_algorithm/README.md

 This repository contains the relevant contact networks and analysis code for the paper "An algorithm to build synthetic temporal contact networks based on close-proximity interactions data".

+***Please note that this project makes use of data previously collected as part of the i-Bird study.
+Full details are available in "Detailed Contact Data and the Dissemination of Staphylococcus aureus in Hospitals" (Obadia et al, PLOS Computational Biology 2015).
+For the version of this repository which contains the data, please refer to: https://gitlab.pasteur.fr/qleclerc/network_algorithm***

 <br/>

 ## Analysis